VictorLpr/Dataviz_NobelPrizes/README.md

 ## Key Features:

 - **World map**: View laureates by country and continent
-- **Advanced Filters**: Search by genre/organization, category, or year
+- **Advanced Filters**: Search by gender/organizations, category, or year
-- **Laureate Details**: View detailed information by clicking on the corresponding markers
+- **Laureate Details**: View detailed informations by clicking on the corresponding markers

 ## Technologies Used: